chnoblouch/banjo-lang/README.md

         - `emit`: Generating assembly and machine code
             - `elf`: Generating ELF binaries (the binary format of Linux)
             - `pe`: Generating PE binaries (the binary format of Windows)
-        - `ir`: the SSA intermediate representation
+        - `ir`: SSA intermediate representation
-        - `ir_builder`: Generating SSA from AST nodes
+        - `ir_builder`: SSA IR generator
-        - `lexer`: Breaking source code up into tokens
+        - `lexer`: Tokenizing source code
-        - `mcode`: The intermediate representation for target-dependent machine instructions
+        - `mcode`: Intermediate representation for target-dependent machine instructions
         - `parser`: Parsing tokens into an AST
         - `passes`: SSA analysis and optimization passes
-        - `reports`: Generating errors and warnings
+        - `reports`: Printing errors and warnings
-        - `sema`: Semantic analysis of the AST
+        - `sema`: Semantic analyzer
-        - `source`: Data structures for storing source code
+        - `source`: Data structures for loading and storing source files
-        - `symbol`: Symbols attached to the AST
+        - `symbol`: Representations of symbols and types
         - `target`: Target-specific backends
-            - `aarch64`: aarch64/arm64 backend
+            - `aarch64`: AArch64/arm64 backend
             - `x86_64`: x86-64/amd64 backend
         - `utils`: Utility functions and structures
-    - `banjo-compiler`: Compiler executable
+    - `banjo-compiler`: The compiler
-    - `banjo-lsp`: Language server executable
+    - `banjo-lsp`: The language server
-    - `banjo-hot-reloader`: Hot reloader executable (Windows only)
+    - `banjo-hot-reloader`: The hot reloader (Windows only)
     - `bindgen`: Tool for generating bindings for C libraries
     - `cli`: CLI tool that wraps all other tools
 - `lib`: Libraries used by the compiler and linker